opsschool/curriculum/sysadmin_101.rst

 Like we mentioned above, the role of the System Administrator is diverse.

-To illustrate some of the lattitude present in the role, consider how the following descriptions compare and contrast:
+To illustrate some of the latitude present in the role, consider how the following descriptions compare and contrast:

 .. _whats-sysadmin-matt:

 * **Matt works for an elementary school.** He's referred to by other employees at the school as the system administrator.
-To the other employees, John ensures that the computers "just work."
-Realistically, Matt spends time making sure that the systems that everyone uses are patched.
-Other employees talk to him about software they may need installed -- on their computer, or maybe all of them!
+To the other employees, Matt ensures that the computers "just work."
+Realistically, Matt spends time making sure that the systems that everyone uses are patched - to avoid security issues.
+  Other employees talk to him
+  about software they may need installed -- on their computer, or maybe all of them!
 Matt also has the responsibility of making sure that the school's website is available for parents to get information on, and that the classroom management software is up and running and accepting requests.
 Matt also needs to be able to look into the future and figure out how much space the employees may need on the server, and be able to justify that to his boss.
+When report card time runs around, Matt has to make sure that the teachers are able to give their report cards out on time.

 .. _whats-sysadmin-sarah: